-Our audit procedures related to actuarial models and assumptions of lapse and other policyholder behaviour included the following, among others:
+Our audit procedures related to actuarial models and assumptions of mortality and policyholder behaviour included the following, among others:

-- Evaluating the effectiveness of controls over actuarial models and the determination of the lapse and other policyholder behaviour assumptions used in the calculation of insurance contract liabilities as well as access and change management controls over those actuarial models. - With the assistance of actuarial specialists, testing the reasonableness of key lapse and policyholder behaviour assumptions, by: - Evaluating management's methods and assumptions in accordance with actuarial principles and practices under the Canadian actuarial standards of practice. - Testing experience studies and other inputs used in the determination of the lapse and other policyholder behaviour assumptions. - Analyzing management's interpretation of its experience study results, evaluating triggers and drivers for revisions of assumptions, assessing reasonable possible alternative assumptions, and considering industry and other external sources of data, where applicable. - With the assistance of actuarial specialists, testing the appropriateness of actuarial models used in the estimation process by: - Calculating an independent estimate of the insurance contract liability for a sample of insurance policies and comparing the results to the Company's results. - Testing the accuracy of a sample of actuarial models for changes in key assumptions.
+- We evaluated and tested the effectiveness of controls over actuarial models and the determination of the mortality and policyholder behaviour assumptions used in the calculation of insurance contract liabilities as well as access and change management controls over those actuarial models. - With the assistance of actuarial specialists, we tested the reasonableness of key mortality and policyholder behaviour assumptions, by: - Evaluating management's methods and assumptions in accordance with actuarial principles and practices under the Canadian actuarial standards of practice. - Testing experience studies and other inputs used in the determination of the mortality and policyholder behaviour assumptions. - Analyzing management's interpretation of its experience study results, evaluating triggers and drivers for revisions of assumptions, assessing reasonably possible alternative assumptions, and considering industry and other external sources of data, where applicable. - With the assistance of actuarial specialists, we tested the appropriateness of actuarial models used in the estimation process by: - Calculating an independent estimate of the insurance contract liability for a sample of insurance policies and comparing the results to the Company's results. - Testing the accuracy of a sample of actuarial models for changes in key assumptions.

-Valuation of Investment Properties - Refer to Notes 1 and 5 to the Financial Statements

-Key Audit Matter Description
+Valuation of Investment Properties - Refer to Notes 1 and 5 to the Financial Statements Key Audit Matter Description

 Investment properties are accounted for at fair value.
-The fair value of investment properties is generally determined using property valuation models that are based on expected capitalization rates and models that discount expected future net cash flows at current market interest rates reflective of the characteristics, location, and market of each property.
-Expected future net cash flows include contractual and projected cash flows and forecasted operating expenses, and take into account interest, rental, and occupancy rates derived from market surveys.
+The fair values of investment properties are generally determined using property valuation models and are based on expected capitalization rates and models that discount expected future net cash flows at current market expected rates of return reflective of the characteristics, location, and market of each property.
+Expected future net cash flows include contractual and projected cash flows and forecasted operating expenses, and take into account discount, rental, and occupancy rates derived from market surveys.
 The estimates of future cash inflows in addition to expected rental income from current leases, include projected income from future leases based on significant assumptions that are consistent with current market conditions.

-While there are many assumptions which management makes, the assumptions with the greatest uncertainty are the discount rates, terminal capitalization rates and future rental rates.
-Performing audit procedures to evaluate valuation models and inputs required a high degree of auditor judgment and an increased extent of audit effort, including the need for the integral involvement of fair value specialists.
+The assumptions with the greatest uncertainty are the discount rates, terminal capitalization rates and future rental rates.
+Performing audit procedures to assess inputs required a high degree of auditor judgment and an increased extent of audit effort, including the need for the integral involvement of fair value specialists.